Achieving word millionaires with a 75% EAL cohort

 Emphasising literacy and reading age across the whole school

-Accelerated Reader™ has been a key strand of the whole school focus on developing literacy.
-Changes like ensuring that students have a reading book on them at all times, 20 minutes of trackable reading per day being set as homework and support from pastoral staff with putting competitions in place have very much shifted the whole school’s focus towards reading.
+Accelerated Reader™ has been a key strand of the whole-school focus on developing literacy.
+Changes like ensuring that students have a reading book on them at all times, 20 minutes of trackable reading per day being set as homework, and support from pastoral staff to put competitions in place have all very much shifted the whole school’s focus towards reading.
 Promoting reading is something that all teachers do.

 It’s very important to us that reading age information is available to and understood by all teachers, particularly with the focus in the new GCSEs on reading and understanding the question.
 We send out reports containing reading age information to staff regularly, and it’s also visible on students’ records.
 We’ve run inset training around the reading age required to access GCSE textbooks and exam texts – we have seen pupils underperform even at AS level, and when checking their reading age it’s clear that comprehension of the question was the issue they were running into.